schemaanalyst/schemaanalyst/README.md

 #### Output from Test Data Generation

-By default, the `generation` command creates a JUnit test suite in the `generatedtest` directory.
+By default, the `generation` command creates a JUnit test suite in the `generatedtest/` directory.
 The name of the file can be changed with the `--testSuite` parameter, while the package can be changed with the `--testSuitePackage` parameter.
 Alternatively, the `--inserts` parameter can be used to generate a `.sql` file with all of the `INSERT` statements used to